 Once you’re wearing it, you can easily slide your belongings into the openings of each compartment.
 Inside one of the compartments you’ll find a clip attached to a short elastic string for your key.
 Because of the belt’s stretchy material, nothing will fall out and all will stay in place during your workout.
 The FlipBelt Classic four “open” slide-in, access compartments.
 If you like you can flip the FlipBelt in such way to wear the open access points close to your body.
 But from my own experience that won’t be necessary, nothing ever fell out of any of the compartments.
 If you still feel uncertain about losing your belongings, you might want to choose the FlipBelt Zipper.

-The pros & cons of the FlipBelt
+Pros & cons of the FlipBelt

-- No chafing: While wearing my previous pouch belt, I often suffered from chafing spots.
+- While wearing my previous pouch belt, I often suffered from chafing spots.
 But this never happened again with the FlipBelt, even though I always wear it under my sportswear on bare skin.
 It doesn’t shift at all.
 It feels soft on my skin and does not slide down or move up.

-- Both the FlipBelt Classic and Zipper (the one I have) are made of a moisture wicking material, but unfortunately not 100% water resistant.
+Both the FlipBelt Classic and Zipper (the one I have) are made of a moisture wicking material, but unfortunately they are not 100% water resistant.
 With these two types you will need to protect your phone to get damp on rainy days or when you sweat a lot.
 Either use a plastic bag or waterproof phone case before you slide your phone into the FlipBelt.
 Other option is to purchase the FlipBelt Elite, which has a water resistant pocket with a zipper.

 Where to buy

 The FlipBelts are available in several types: